aaryapatil/tapify/README.md

 # Attribution

-Please cite `Patil, Eadie, Speagle, Thomson (2022), in prep.` if you use this code in your research.
+Please cite `Patil, Eadie, Speagle, Thomson (2022) https://arxiv.org/abs/2209.15027` if you use this code in your research.